Uniform laws proposed to help armed forces with custody issues

 The Deployed Parents Custody and Visitation Act would create certain standards for states.
 Specifically, a parent who was forced to move to another state because of a military deployment wouldn't be grounds for a parent to lose custody jurisdiction in the home state.

 According to the Uniform Law Commission, there are good reasons for keeping these laws in individual states rather than adding it to the federal Servicemembers Civil Relief Act.
 The most important reason is clarity.
 Jurisdiction over family matters has always been a matter for state courts to decide.
-Adding a provision to a federal law could muddy the waters, making an already complex area of law, even more challenging to navigate.
+Adding a provision to federal law could muddy the waters, making an already complex area of law, even more challenging to navigate.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.